1. #ProtectOurPlaces! Help Pass Intro 0245-2018 to Keep Community Property out of the Tax Lien Sale

 *We will still need to work together to make sure this means affordable to the right people, the ones in the neighborhood now.

 - Create an internal Department of Finance mechanism for determining which properties in the City are owned by not-for-profit corporations and educating the administrators of those organizations about the availability of tax exemptions for properties used for eligible purposes.
-Join us on November 10, 2016, at Fordham Law School as we partner with the NYC Department of Finance Taxpayer Advocate on the first targeted presentation of this kind.
-Details here.
+On November 10, 2016, at Fordham Law School, we partnered with the NYC Department of Finance Taxpayer Advocate on the first targeted presentation of this kind.
+Event information here.

 - Eliminate annual renewal requirement for not-for-profits that receive a property tax exemption.
 The New York State constitution mandates that tax exemptions for real property used for religious, educational or charitable purposes and owned by any corporation or association organized or conducted exclusively for one or more of such purposes and not operating for profit cannot be altered or repealed.